learn-co-students/html-css-html-elements-code-along-html-000/README.md

 ## Instructions

-- Fork this repository.
+- Fork this repository on Github.
-- Clone your forked copy.
+- Use Terminal to clone your forked copy.
-- change directory into the repository folder.
+- Then change directory into the repository folder.
+- create a new branch called "main-pages" using the command `git checkout -b main-pages`
 - Open the files in your code editor (in the video I use Sublime Text).
 - At this point in Terminal you would create any sub folders and files using the `mkdir` command and `touch` commands.
 We have already done this for you so you can get coding right away.
 In the code editor you will see we have already created the following files and folders.